karpra/karpra.github.io/_posts/2015-5-18-Introduction to cloud computing.md

 It includes both software components (for application developers) and applications (for users).
 An SaaS application is often a service-oriented program so that it is easy to integrate with other SaaS applications.Software that performs various tasks is not on the client machine.
 Instead, third-party service providers host and manage the software services in the cloud.

 # Key Attributes of Cloud Computing
-+ Auto Scaling.
++ Agility.
-+ High Availability.
++ Multi tenancy.
-+ Monitoring.
++ Scalibility and Elasticity.
++ Monitoring & Performance Optimization Enablement.
 + Security.
++ Maintenancibility.

+# Deployment Models.
++ Private Cloud.
++ Public Cloud.
++ Hybrid Cloud.